escuccim/LaravelBlog/readme.md

 This will create the following tables used in Laravel's built-in Auth: users password_resets
+And add some fields to the users table if it already exists.

  And the following tables for blogs: blogs